PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Background

 \emph{\underline{Handcrafted attacks.}} Handcrafted attacks involve extensive manual operations to construct jailbreak prompt templates that can be used for various harmful questions.
 For example, Wei et al. \cite{wei2024jailbroken} proposed Jailbroken, which first analyzed two potential failure modes of safety training: \emph{competing objectives} and \emph{mismatched generalization}.
 Competing objectives occur when there is a conflict between a model's performance capabilities and its safety goals, while mismatched generalization happens when safety training does not effectively extend to areas where the model has capabilities.
 The authors then leveraged these failure modes as guidelines for designing prefixes added in front of a harmful question to guide the LLM reply to the question.
 Additionally, Kang et al. \cite{kang2023exploiting}, and Yuan et al. \cite{yuan2023gpt} also used manually crafted prompts to breach online chatbots powered by aligned LLMs.

 While manual attacks effectively discover stealthy jailbreak prompts, they often involve individual LLM users crafting prompts, leading to challenges in scalability and adaptability.

 \emph{\underline{Automatic Attacks.}} To enhance efficiency, automatic jailbreaking attacks have gained popularity.
 Deng et al. \cite{deng2023jailbreaker} introduced JailBreaker, a method that leverages an LLM to automatically generate effective jailbreak prompts.
-They curated and refined a specialized dataset of jailbreak prompts, trained a dedicated LLM for breaching chatbots, and incorporated a reward-ranked tuning step to boost the model's ability to circumvent various LLM chatbot defenses.
-Similarly, Chao et al. \cite{chao2023jailbreaking} proposed PAIR, an approach that uses an attacker LLM to autonomously generate jailbreaks for a target LLM without human intervention.
-This method involves the attacker LLM iteratively querying the target LLM to refine and enhance the jailbreak.
-Additionally, Mehrotra et al. \cite{mehrotra2023tree} introduced TAP, a method that employs an LLM to progressively refine potential attack prompts using tree-of-thoughts reasoning until a successful jailbreak is achieved.
+They curated and refined a specialized dataset of jailbreak prompts, trained a dedicated LLM for breaching chatbots, and incorporated a reward-ranked tuning step to boost the model's ability to circumvent various LLM chatbot defenses. { Similarly, Chao et al. \cite{chao2023jailbreaking} proposed PAIR, an approach that uses a static attacker LLM (fine-tuned using prior jailbreaking templates) to autonomously generate jailbreaks for a target LLM without human intervention.
+The attacker LLM iteratively queries the target LLM, using its responses to refine and enhance the prompts.
+However, its performance significantly declines against models with robust fine-tuning, such as Llama-2. } Additionally, Mehrotra et al. \cite{mehrotra2023tree} introduced TAP, a method that employs an LLM to progressively refine potential attack prompts using tree-of-thoughts reasoning until a successful jailbreak is achieved.
 Before submitting prompts to the target, TAP evaluates and discards those unlikely to succeed, thereby effectively reducing the overall number of queries required.
+Zeng et al. \cite{zeng2024johnny} drew inspiration from persuasion techniques in social science for LLM jailbreaking.
+This approach developed Persuasive Paraphrasers using examples under persuasion taxonomies to transform harmful queries into interpretable persuasive adversarial prompts (PAPs).
+However, it is vulnerable to advanced defenses and inadequate handling of multi-turn dialogues or complex persuasion scenarios.